 Mormonism is a religion largely based upon faith inspiring stories.
 In 2013, the LDS Church began releasing a series of Gospel Topics Essays, to explore frequently questioned aspects of its doctrine and history.
 Following upon prior works, the Church recently published Saints: The Standard of Truth as the first in a four-volume history.
 While many have lauded the Church’s efforts to enhance openness and transparency, others suggest that the Church’s narrative remains incomplete and excessively apologetic.

 Mormon Stories Podcast is excited to announce a bold new project entitled “Examining Mormon Truth Claims.”
 Over the next 12-24 months, we will explore various LDS topics in both written and podcast form.
 The primary audience will be Mormons who are investigating their church’s truth claims.
-The intent will be to author the essays that should have been released by the LDS Church; essays that are accurate and robust, yet succinct in length.
+The intent will be to author the essays that should have been released by the LDS Church.

 The project will include:

-- Essays: Several in-depth essays which seek to explore Mormon truth claims as accurately, succinctly, and objectively as possible.
+- Essays: Several in-depth essays which seek to explore Mormon truth claims as accurately and succinctly as possible.

-- Podcasts: A podcast series, involving subject matter experts, to explore the topics in-depth.
+- Podcasts: A podcast series involving subject matter experts to explore the topics in greater depth.

-- Advertising: A prominent billboard will be secured in the Salt Lake City area to increase awareness of the project.
-Billboards may be extended to additional geographic regions if donor support merits.
+- Advertising: A prominent billboard has been secured in the Salt Lake City area to increase awareness of the project.
+Billboards may be extended to additional geographic regions as donor support merits.

-- Book: Upon completion of the essay and podcast series, a book will be published.
-The overriding goal is to provide increased access to a simplified narrative to all who desire to thoroughly examine Mormon truth claims.
+- Book: Upon completion of the essay and podcast series, a book may be published.
+The overriding goal is to provide increased access to a simplified narrative to all who desire to thoroughly examine Mormon truth claims

 - Treasure Digging